department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 - Go to a VA regional benefit office and get help from a VA employee. <br>
 [Find a local VA office](/facilities/).

-### What kind of benefits can I get?

-Tax-free monetary benefits

 </div>